ProfGentry/Introduction-to-Programming-with-Java/README.md

 - [SDC120L LAB Class Code](SDC120L/README.md)

+# Everyday Workflow
+Your rhythm should be:
+1. Write code
+2. Save files
+3. Commit with a short message
+4. Push to GitHub
+Do this every lab day.
+Small commits beat panic uploads at 11:59 PM.

 ## References
 - [The Java 8 API](https://docs.oracle.com/javase/8/docs/api/)
 The one reference you should take away from this course!